rancher/rancher-docs/docs/how-to-guides/new-user-guides/add-users-to-projects.md

     :::note Notes:

-    - At least 2 characters must be typed in the search box for results to appear
+    - At least 2 characters must be typed in the search box for results to appear.
-    - Users can be searched based on their username or display name
+    - Users can be searched based on their username or display name.
-    - Search is prefix-based (eg. a user named `Stan Dard` will appear when searching for `Sta`, but not when searching for `Dar`) and case-sensitive
+    - Search is prefix-based (e.g., a user named `Stan Dard` will appear when searching for `Sta`, but not when searching for `Dar`) and case-sensitive.

     :::